-Return this form to Sarah McKelvie, Faculty Office and copy to TBA/JFR if any PPG students are attending
+Return this form to Sarah McKelvie and copy to Tom Baster/ Jo Wilks if any PPG students are attending. -- ---

-Stage 1 As a principle, all proposed trips, visits, or events must be identified during the summer term of the academic year preceding the proposed trip/visit/event and agreed by SLT for inclusion in the published school calendar

-Trip/visit/event:

-Venue:
+Trip/Visit/Event:

+Location:

-Date(s) and Time (s):
+Date(s) and Time(s):

 Trip Organiser:

+Costings:

-Purpose of visit w ith specific reference to educational objectives:
+Purpose of visit with specific reference to educational objectives

+Transport

+Transport:

-Student Details: Y r.
-Group: No of students:
+Student Details: Year Group: No of students:

-Proposed staffing :
+Proposed staffing:

 Have you considered FSM6 and CLA in your planning?

-Please speak with TBA or JFR about Pupil Premium Funding.
-Up to £50 MAY be used to fund trips by Learning Credits if still available to your PPG students.
-But please be aware that if a trip was previously funded by PPG, it does not mean it will automatically be funded for a further year.
-Evidence must demonstrate that it positively impacted PPG students.
+Please speak with TBA and PPG Coordinator about Pupil Premium Funding.
+Up to £50 MAY be used to fund trips by Learning Credits if still available to you PPG students.
+But please be aware that if a trip was previously funded by PPG, it does not mean it will be automatically funded for a further year.

-For consideration for the 2022 - 2023 Calendar

-SLT approved: Date:
+SLT approved:Date:

-SS: Email Update: Calendar: Cover: EVOLVE:
+SS: Email Update: Calendar: Cover: Evolve:

-Stage B: Expenditure Form
+Stage B- Finance Form

-Name of visit:
+Name of Trip/Visit/Event:

-Date of visit: Member of staff responsible:
+Date of Trip/Visit/Event: Member of staff responsible 2:

 No of students travelling: Initials of staff:

-DETAILS OF EXPENDITURE EV PENDITURE INCOME
+DETAILS OF EXPENDITURE EXPENDITURE INCOME

-Coach hire: LA TENDITORE INCOME
+Coach hire: c

 Company used £

-Minibus Mile @ 40 pence per mile (£50.00 per day or £25.00 per journey) £
+Minibus Mile @ £1 per mile (£50.00 per day or £25.00 per journey) £

-Other transport (please specify) e.g., train etc. £
+Other transport (please specify) e.g., train etc £

+Entry fee/tickets: £

-Entry fee/tickets: @ £ per person £
+@ £ per person

 Accommodation

-£

-@ £ per person
+@ £ per person £

 Reprographics £

-Staffing costs £
+Staffing costs

-@ £100 per day/per teacher Contingency: (see below) L
+@ £100 per day/per teacher £

-£
+Contingency: (see below) £

 Plus, ParentPay contribution

 1.5% of total: £

 Sub-total £

-PPG Funding Received (agreed by TBA and RSC): £
+PPG Funding Received (agreed by TBA): £

-Charge to students:
+Charge to students: £

-@ £ each £
+@ £ each 2

-Because any losses incurred will be debited from

-your faculty's account, HoF signature is required.
+Because any losses incurred will be debited from your faculty's account, HoF signature is required.

 FINAL TOTAL £ £

-SLA (Finance) signature: Date
+Sarah Lane signature: Date

-Copy to Sarah McKelvie
+Now give a copy of this sheet to SMC

-Deposits for trips of more than one day or large payments must be clearly specified as "non-returnable" and must be no less than £30.
+Deposits for trips of more than one day or large payments must be clearly specified as "non-returnable" and must be no less than \pounds 30.
 Please account for any use of the contingency fund and attach all receipts.

-Any further relevant details should be outlined on the back of this sheet
+Any further relevant details should be outlined on the back of this sheet.